hanaa-mohamed/cpprelude/docs/bucket_array.md

 # bucket_array

-`cpprelude::bucket_array` an implementation of a bucket array that allocates memory in buckets -not in nodes- and has the same interface as dlinked_list.
+`cpprelude::bucket_array` an implementation of a bucket array that allocates memory in buckets -not in nodes- and has the same interface as `cpprelude::dlinked_list`.

 ### Meta Interface